Ashi2526/shaddy/README.md

 * Darknet: Neural network framework for YOLO
 ### Installation of above softwares
 You can follow the two part YouTube videos of [Augmented Startups](https://www.youtube.com/watch?v=5pYh1rFnNZs&ab_channel=AugmentedStartups)
 #### [Note-1: Darknet library gets updated daily so this code won't work for future versions of darknet.
-This code works for May 2020 - June 2020 version of [Darknet](https://github.com/AlexeyAB/darknet).
+This code works for jan 2024 - June 2024 version of [Darknet](https://github.com/AlexeyAB/darknet).
 So download that version of darknet otherwise you will get a lot of errors which would be very difficult to remove.]
 #### [Note-2: If you face some errors check the comments of the video of [Augmented Startups](https://www.youtube.com/watch?v=5pYh1rFnNZs&ab_channel=AugmentedStartups).
 You will get the solutions for most of them there.
 Also download only that versions of the software that has been told in the video.]
 ### Usage
 After the above installation work is done and darknet libraries are working, place the python files inside [YOLO\darknet\build\darknet\x64]() folder.